onyx-platform/onyx-metrics/README.md

 #### Riemann output

-Send all metrics to a Riemann instance.
+Send all metrics to a Riemann instance on a single thread.
+Events are buffered in a core.async channel with capacity `:riemann/buffer-capacity`, default capacity is 10,000.

 ```clojure
 {:lifecycle/task task